lochbika/germanRadarAnalysis_precipitationScaling/README.md

 3. run the src/connect_tracks_with_dewpoint.R script to connect each track with a co-located dew point record (3 hours prior to the event)
 4. finally, run the src/connect_tracks_with_gridded_precipitationtype.R.
 This will add the precipitation type criteria to the tracks database.

+### Analysis scripts
+The src/ directory contains a number of other scripts and development continues.
+Most notably, though, are the following source files:

+ - plot_Td_peakvalue_scaling.R
+ - plot_overview_dewpoint.R
+ - plot_overview_cloud_type.R

+Please, use and adapt these scripts to your preference.

-# The final data set
+## The final data set
 The final data set can be downloaded from [here.](https://drive.google.com/file/d/1jgTmPbuKKYghKAnC1dvUDZZ9dpSeNcuY/view?usp=sharing)